Newly eligible for benefits

 Welcome to Adobe benefits!
 If you're a new hire or had a change in employment status, we're happy to introduce you to all that your Adobe rewards have to offer.
 This site provides an easy-to-understand breakdown of the benefits that are available to you and the actions needed to access them.

 What to do in the first few weeks

-You must make your Health & Wellness plan choices within 15 days of your hire date/change in employment status date.
-To do this, visit the Adobe Benefits Enrollment Site.
+You must make your health and wellness plan choices within 15 days of your hire date/change in employment status date.
+To do this, visit the Adobe benefits enrollment site.